Vertical AI agency pricing in one scroll

 Outcome-priced billing is the model vertical AI agencies are converging on.
 The structure is consistent across the three case-study cohorts.
 A monthly base retainer covers the agency's per-output P&L plus a 40-60 percent margin floor, sized to keep the agency unit-economically positive even if the outcome misses.
 An outcome-tier success fee captures upside on a named, measurable vertical metric, ladders into two to three named tiers, and is paid monthly or quarterly depending on attribution lag.
 A retention-horizon clause locks the engagement at 12-24 months minimum, which is what amortises the vertical-specific setup the agency front-loaded.
 A clawback safety returns 5-15 percent of paid retainer if the outcome misses by more than a stated threshold for two consecutive periods, which is the buyer's protection against the agency pocketing the base while the outcome underperforms.
 The four pieces are non-negotiable.
 Drop any one and the contract collapses to either hourly (no outcome tier), retainer (no clawback), or a coin flip (no retention horizon).

-Hybrid retainer-plus-outcome captures most of the outcome-priced upside while protecting the agency from low-outcome months.
+Hybrid retainer-plus-outcome captures most of the outcome-priced upside and protects the agency from low-outcome months.
 It fits the mid-vertical zone where the outcome is measurable but the buyer's data infrastructure is too thin to support a pure outcome-priced contract.
 About 18 percent of the FORKOFF audit cohort runs hybrid as a stepping-stone to a full outcome-priced contract at the second renewal.
 The model is not a long-term destination.
 It is a 12-month bridge.

 Case study 1: healthcare RCM AI agency (n=14, $14k/mo median)